rubyonracetracks/tutorial-rails-rubymn2/04-01-forhire_model.md

 # END: creating forhires
 ########################
 ```
 * Go to the tmux window containing your local Rails server.
 Press Ctrl-C to stop the server, and then enter the command "sh seed.sh; sh server.sh".
+Wait for these scripts to finish executing.
+* Use pgAdmin or the Rails sandbox to verify that the database has been seeded with the for hire profiles.
 * Enter the command "sh git_check.sh".
 All tests should pass, and there should be no offenses.

 ### Wrapping Up
 * Enter the following commands:
 ```
 git add .
-git commit -m "Updated the seeding script to add forhires" git push origin 04-01-forhire_model
+git commit -m "Updated the seeding script to add for hire profiles" git push origin 04-01-forhire_model
 ```
 * Go to the GitHub repository and click on the "Compare and pull request" button for this branch.